pubnub/pubnub-mcp-server/resources/sdk_docs/swift_objects.md

 ### Get channel members

-Returns a list of members in a channel; includes user metadata where available.
+Returns a list of members in a channel, including user metadata when available.

 #### Method(s)
 ```